(Back to Arkansas Haunted Index)

 4) In room 424, a male entity scared

-a couple out of this room when he walked right through the outside door
+a couple out of the room when he walked right through the outside door

 to the room's bathroom.
 They didn't know they were sharing their bathroom